igorwolfs/RF-sdr/snippets/driver_interaction/iio_server/notes.md

 - Save files for 10 seconds
 - Save files along every step of the process

+We decide to write our own file-writer meant for C, since compilers for the ARM-toolchain seem to only partially support C++11 features and we don't want to start using libraries which in the end don't compile with lower CPP versions.

 # Buffering data using IO
 ## Data size
 Both TX and RX data are 32 bits / 4 bytes.